Bases

 and practiced them all

-But as she stood there in front with her back to my face
+But as she stood with her back to my face,

-while hers shot short glances towards the far-off and falling sun,
+shooting short glances towards the far-off falling sun,

 my nerve went missing